-In 2022 IHI JU will drive further synergies with EDCTP3 JU by providing part of Programme Office space for EDCTP3 JU's use.
-This will bring cost-benefits to IHI JU and is enabled by the new hybrid working mode following the EC guidelines.
+In 2022 IHI JU will drive further synergies with GH EDCTP3 JU by providing part of the IHI Programme Office's space for GH EDCTP3 JU's use.
+This will bring cost benefits to IHI JU and is enabled by the new hybrid working mode following the EC guidelines.